mjdominus/util/README.md

 than [my original
 implementation](http://blog.plover.com/prog/runN.html).

+`sort-natural` sorts its input lines like `sort`, but arranges to sort the numeric parts of the lines numerically.
+For example,

+        a a1 a10 a100 a10x a2 a21 a3 ab b

+sorts into the order

+        a a1 a2 a3 a10 a10x a21 a100 ab b

+with the numeric parts of the `a` sequence in numerical order.

 `stouch` adjusts the last-modified dates on a set of files so that they appear to have been written in the order given on the command line.
 This is useful for dealing with stupid photo gallery programs